zanderfilms/ellianderpictures.co.uk/_documentaries/robert-gilson-memoirs.md

 kind: 38min Documentary
 year: 2016
 video_url: Gilsonv2.mp4
-excerpt: "Through letters written to his fiance, explore the life of a 22 year old British officer who fought on the disastrous first day of the Somme in 1916.\n\n"
+excerpt: "Through letters written to his fiancée, explore the life of a 22 year old British officer who fought on the disastrous first day of the Somme in 1916.\n\n"
 poster: "/uploads/gilson_poster.jpg"